1. Polynomials drawing pictures

 A complex of coherent sheaves is a sequence

 where the morphisms compose to zero, .
-The cohomology of the complex at degree is , a coherent sheaf.
+This is the same square-zero condition we just met in the cohomology Aside of section 2, now applied to bundle-like objects rather than abstract vector spaces; the differential is a morphism of sheaves, but the formula behind every flavor of cohomology in this article is the same.
+The cohomology of the complex at degree is , again a coherent sheaf.
 A complex is bounded if only finitely many of the are nonzero.
 The whole machinery of homological algebra rests on the recognition that the complex carries more information than its cohomology, but the appropriate equivalence relation makes complexes indistinguishable when they have the same cohomology.

 That equivalence relation is quasi-isomorphism: a morphism of complexes inducing an isomorphism on every cohomology group.
 The bounded derived category of coherent sheaves, , is the category of bounded complexes with quasi-isomorphisms formally inverted.
 An object of is a bounded complex; a morphism is a "roof" where the left arrow is a quasi-isomorphism.
 Coherent sheaves embed into as complexes concentrated in a single degree.